Tips for selling firearms

 a) Phone number

 If you put a phone number on your ad, that can go a long way.
 Especially when they see that you have an area code that is from the area that you say that you are in.
+It also helps them feel that you're not trying to hide behind an anonymous email, since you are wiling to receive phone calls.

-So how can you help anyone viewing your ad to feel confident that you dealing with you will be a positive experience?
+So how else can you help anyone viewing your ad to feel confident that you dealing with you will be a positive experience?

 Well, probably the #1 way is to have a 5 star rating and good reviews from as many people as you can. gunpost.ca does have a user rating and review system.
 People can click to view those ratings/reviews right on the same page that they are viewing your ad.
 (See image below)